Administrative Procedure 4.407

-- If either the student or faculty member is dissatisfied with the Dean’s decision, they may submit an appeal via ECC email to the Vice President of Teaching, Learning & Student Development within five (5) days of the notification.
+- If either the student or faculty member is dissatisfied with the Dean’s decision, they may submit an appeal via their ECC student email to the Vice President of Teaching, Learning & Student Development within five (5) days of the Dean decision notification.
 The appeal must include all necessary and supporting documentation.

 Step 2: Vice President/Committee Review